-A specification has been prepared for each elevation of the building, indicating, where appropriate:
+A specification has been prepared for each elevation of the building indicating where appropriate:

-- DPC level, position of base rail, water deflection beads/battens/channels, expansion joints and weather seals; - detailing around windows, doors, etc; - location of cavity fire barriers installed in line with compartment walls and floors; - identification of services and any fittings requiring removal or alteration to facilitate installation of the System; - identification of areas where silicone/flexible sealants shall be used.
+- DPC level, the position of base rail, water deflection beads/battens/channels, expansion joints and weather seals; - detailing around windows, doors, etc.; - · cavity fire barriers shall be installed in line with compartment walls and floors; - · services and any fittings requiring removal or alteration to facilitate installation of the System; - areas where silicone/flexible sealants must be used.

-This process includes fixing pull-out tests of the supporting wall according to the Construction Fixings Association Guidance note 'Procedure for site testing construction fixings', to determine pull-out strength values (see section 2.2.4).
-Pull-out test loads shall be 2.5 x design load.
-The pull-out resistance strengths of the supporting wall, spacer support battens/rails and board anchor fixings shall be checked by a competent person and shown to be adequate before installation of the System.
+This process includes fixing pull-out tests of the supporting wall according to the Construction Fixings Association - Guidance note: Procedure for Site Testing Construction Fixings, to determine pull-out strength values (see section 2.2.4).
+Pull-out test loads must be 2.5 x design load.
+The pull-out resistance strengths of the supporting wall, spacer support rails and board anchor fixings must be checked by a competent person and shown to be adequate before installation of the System.